 Ordering and Capabilities

 Can Utah PaperBox make custom boxes?
 Yes.
 Utah PaperBox specializes in full service custom boxes, inserts, and packaging manufacturing.
-From sheeting the paperboard to delivering or shipping the completed boxes to your fulfillment center, UPB's experts will guide you in each step of the process!
+From sheeting the paperboard to delivering or shipping the completed boxes to your fulfillment center, UPB's experts will guide you in each step of the process.
 Please contact us to get started.

 Is there a minimum order quantity?
 While quantity impacts price, Utah PaperBox has equipment including a digital printing press that is perfectly paired for small jobs.
 Generally speaking, 500 pieces is a good starting quantity for custom packaging.
 Please contact us to find out more information if you have a smaller job in mind.